Goodbye, Farewell and Amen: Plot

-Hawkeye's treatment progresses, and he eventually realizes that the woman on the bus had actually smothered her baby to prevent being heard by the enemy patrol, not a chicken as Hawkeye had initially thought in a false memory.
-He breaks down at the realization and vents anger on Sidney for making him remember the true nature of the incident.
-Sidney explains it is necessary for his recovery and returns Hawkeye to duty.
-B.J. meanwhile is offered a chance to fly out in time for his daughter's birthday and leaves.
-Hawkeye returns to find B.J. left without a farewell, as Trapper John had earlier in the series.
-When the mortar fire intensifies, Hawkeye impulsively drives the tank into a garbage dump to draw fire away from the camp, raising renewed concerns about his mental health and prompting Sidney to return to check on him.
+With further treatment, Hawkeye realizes the woman on the bus had actually smothered her baby to prevent discovery by the enemy patrol.
+The chicken had been a false memory.
+He breaks down and lashes out at Sidney who explains it was necessary for his recovery.
+Hawkeye returns to duty to find B.J. flew out without a farewell, as his friend Trapper John had earlier in the series.
+When the mortar fire intensifies, Hawkeye impulsively drives the tank into a garbage dump to draw fire away from the camp.
+Renewed concerns about his mental health brings Sidney to camp to check on him.

-A nearby forest fire causes the camp to relocate.
-A helicopter bringing B.J.'s replacement arrives, and it is revealed to be Hunnicutt himself, who had made it to Guam before being sent back to Korea.
+A forest fire causes the camp to relocate.
+B.J. returns by helicopter, having been rerouted at Guam.
 He celebrates his daughter's birthday at a party for orphaned refugee children.
-Hawkeye is unable to watch the party due to his experiences, and discusses his postwar future with Sidney, fearing he can no longer be around children without being reminded of his recent trauma.
+Hawkeye avoids the celebrationy due to his experiences, and teels Sidney he fears always being reminded by children of his trauma.
 When Hawkeye finds he can operate on an injured young girl, Sidney leaves the 4077th with Hawkeye's thanks.

-Charles's musicians leave camp as part of a prisoner exchange, playing Mozart Clarinet Quintet as they depart.
+Winchester's musicians leave camp as part of a prisoner exchange, playing Mozart's Clarinet Quintet as they depart.
 The ceasefire is announced ending hostilities in the war.
-The 4077 returns to its campsite with wounded soldiers continuing to arrive in the last hours of the war.
-Winchester is shocked to find the body of one of the musicians among the wounded - he had died en route to the camp, and the others had been killed outright.
-Dazed, Winchester returns to The Swamp and tries to listen to the Mozart piece he'd taught the musicians but soon smashes the record in anger.
+The 4077th returns to its former site with wounded soldiers continuing to arrive in the last hours of the war.
+Winchester is shocked to find one of the musicians among them, having died en route to the camp.
+Laearning the others had been killed, Winchester smashes his recording of Mozart in anger.